-16 Ways to Stop Burnout Among Children’s Service Providers
+16 Ways to Stop Social Work Burnout Among Children’s Service Providers

-Burnout and turnover rates among children’s service providers, including social workers, varies in severity across the United States.
-However, some areas may experience turnover rates of up to 90 percent, reports the Child Welfare and Information Gateway (CWIG).
-Children’s social workers and services providers must deal with endless challenges, which range from prioritization of timeliness over quality to a lack of a supportive, team environment.
+Social work burnout and turnover rates among social workers, including children’s service providers, greatly varies across the United States.
+Social workers and services providers must deal with endless challenges, which range from prioritization of timeliness over quality to a lack of a supportive team environment.
 In addition, your organization’s reputation and ability to provide services to children, youth and families depends on having a qualified, experienced workforce.
-Fortunately, you can reduce the incidence of burnout and turnover in children services by making your organization more involved and encouraging employees to work against burnout as well.
+Fortunately, you can reduce the incidence of burnout and turnover by making your organization more involved and encouraging employees to work against burnout as well.

-Your organization can lead your employees toward less burnout by taking a few actions, as explained by Hunter College.
+Your organization can help to mitigate social work burnout by taking a few actions, as explained by Hunter College.
 Consider how each of these tips can create a more productive and enjoyable environment for your team members.

 Your team members have ideas for improving the work environment and how cases are managed.
 Create a way for your team to provide feedback on their positions and duties.
 But, you need to also make sure that you follow up with action.
 If a suggestion cannot be implemented, explain why, and speak with the person suggesting it personally as to why it will not work.